0xdegencapital/platinumv2/README.md

-# Platinum Finance
+# Vibeswap

-This project contains the main features of the Platinum Finance application.
+This project contains the main features of the Vibeswap application.